Schet-Varma/US-Debt-Tracker-Analysis/README.md

 <h3>1️⃣ Initial Data Preparation</h3>

 Transforming raw data into an analyzable format was the first step.
-Key preparation processes included:
+Key preparation processes included:<br>
 	•	Transpose Data: Converted columns into rows for better readability and manipulation.
 	•	Filter Blank Values: Removed rows with missing data to ensure consistency.
 	•	Replace Nulls: Used Find & Replace (Ctrl+H) to remove “null” entries.